Kangalia/Kangalia.github.io/HTML5.md

 Screen readers and other assistive technology rely on having access to a Document Object Model to make sense of a docu- ment.
 No DOM, no access.

+## HTML5 SEMANTICS

+### EXTENSIBILITY

+Other markup languages allow you to invent any element you want.
+In XML, if you want an "event" element or a "price" element, you just go right ahead and create it.
+The downside to this freedom is that you then have to teach a parser what "event" or "price" means.
+The advantage to HTML’s limited set of elements is that every user agent knows about every element.
+Browsers have a built-in knowledge of HTML.
+That wouldn’t be possible if we were allowed to make up element names.

+However, using the "class" attribute you can add more semantic value to elements